 a) Discrimination on the grounds of sex or marital status

 c) Discrimination in pay between men and women who do the same work, or work of a similar nature or work of equal value

 d) Discrimination on the grounds of religion or beliefs

 Abels Moving Services recognises the importance of being socially and environmentally conscious and giving back to the community.
 We provide support to a number of UK and national charities as part of our Corporate Social Responsibility (CSR) initiatives.

-Abels are proud partners of East Anglian Childrens Hospice (EACH) and the leading Norfolk Cancer charity, Big C, aiding these local organisations throughout the year in the great work they do.
-Abels has a scheme in place that sees thousands of items donated by its clients when moving home and are removed free of charge and collected for the charities to collect and then sell in their retail outlets.
+Abels are proud partners of East Anglian Children’s Hospice (EACH)and the leading Norfolk Cancer charity, Big C, YPL (Young People Littleport) aiding these local organisations throughout the year in the great work they do.
+Abels has a scheme in place that sees thousands of items donated by its clients when moving home that are removed free of charge and collated for the charities to collect and then sell in their retail outlets

 - Abels Moving Services Ltd will not use child labour within any element of its services.

 - All UK & European laws / regulations concerning working conditions will be adhered too.

 - All employees shall be provided a clean, safe and healthy working environment to operate within, aligned against Abels Moving Services Ltd Health & Safety Policy.